net-commons/common-logging/readme.txt

 1. INTRODUCTION

-Provides a simple logging abstraction to switch between different logging implementations, log4net, Enterprise Library logging etc.
+Provides a simple logging abstraction to switch between different logging implementations.
+There is current support for log4net (1.2.10 and 1.2.9) and NLog.
+Support for Enterprise Library logging is planned.

 2. KNOWN ISSUES

-If logging assembly specified in Common.Logging configuration section is not found, no error is reported.
+No known issues

 3. RELEASE INFO